ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 Touchpad - Center: Gamepad B (for Reload), West: Gamepad X (for Weapon Change), North: Gamepad LT (for ES Mode), South: Pointer reset

-In Cxbx-Reloaded's Input settings, select MS Gamepad S, click Configure, set Device to XInput/0/Gamepad, click Default Bindings, then give the Profile a name and Save.
+In Cxbx-Reloaded's Input settings, select MS Gamepad S, click Configure.
+Set Device to XInput/0/Gamepad, click Default Bindings.
+Give the Profile a name and Save.
 In Video settings, set Display Resolution to your screen resolution and refresh rate, uncheck Use Exclusive Fullscreen Mode, check Maintain Aspect Ratio, and check Force VSync.
-Delete the file boot.id in the root folder of game if existing.
+Rename the file boot.id to something else in the root folder of game if existing.

 Open the game by vc3.xbe, start emulation.
 Press Alt-Enter to switch to fullscreen.
 As the game is 4:3, if your screen's resolution is 16:9, you need to modify ScaleYaw from 1000 to 1333 in the config file in order to get the correct crosshair moving scale (and restart app, text editor needs to be run as admin).
 Due to the curved crosshair movement used by the game, aim will have some distortions especially at corners of the screen.